 Generally speaking, the more obscure the sporting event is, the worse value the odds will be.
 This is because there is less liquidity and less competition between sportsbooks.
 If a sportsbook’s odds provider does not think they have enough information on a game to offer a sharp line, they will offer it at poor odds.

 Have a system and do the research

-With past sporting results and odds available online, you can back test your ideas or test out systems in real time by paper trading.
+With past sporting results and odds available online, you can back-test your ideas or test out systems in real time by paper trading.
 Paper trading is writing down your bets but not actually placing them.
-After a while, look over the results of what would have happened if you did place those bets.
+After a while, look over the results of what would have happened if you had placed those bets.

 You are better off actually making the bets, but starting at the sportsbook’s minimum stake, which is extremely low with crypto sportsbooks.

 Always study the form and relevant conditions for a game to be well prepared to make your bets.
 When you are betting in your system, on a league you specialize in, you will know what information you need and where to find it.
 With the information available online it’s quick and easy to research a team’s relevant past performances, injuries and so on.

 Set yourself rules and be disciplined

 You will need some betting rules or a code you can stick by to avoid making common betting mistakes and to bet in a consistent and controlled way.